COVID-19 Visitor Restrictions

-Patients attending the hospital for scheduled appointments or procedures may have one visitor accompany them if support is required for similar reasons as in the Emergency department (listed above).
+Patients attending the hospital for scheduled appointments or procedures may have one support person accompany them if the patient requires it for similar reasons as in the Emergency department (listed above).

 All permitted visitors will be screened upon entering the hospital.
 Any visitor who screens positive for COVID-19 symptoms will be asked to not visit.
 In exceptional circumstances (such as a support person for a woman in labour, a parent/guardian of a child in the Emergency department or a palliative/end of life patient), a visitor who screens positive for symptoms will be reviewed by GBGH’s infection prevention and control practitioner or hospital coordinator prior to entry.

 - Have you had close contact with anyone with acute respiratory illness OR travelled outside of Ontario in the past 14 days?

 - Do you have a confirmed case of COVID-19 OR have you had close contact with a confirmed case of COVID-19 OR are you currently being investigated for COVID-19 (swab collected but not yet received results)?

 - Do you have any of the following symptoms?